 In the area downstream of Mainz to Bingen, the dikes protect against floods (probability of one flood in every hundred years).
 Downstream of Bingen and around Cologne there is only a very limited Stretch of dikes.
-Cologne itself is secured by 16 km of river dikes and 11.4 km of flood protection walls, 1.4 km of which is mobile.
-This is done out of concern with the inhabitants of this area and to maintain the scenic, touristic view of the Cologne waterfront.
+Cologne itself is secured by 16 km of river dikes and 11.4 km of flood protection walls, 1.4 km of which is mobile to maintain the scenic, touristic view of the Cologne waterfront.
 The mobile flood protection wall on the embankment of the Rhine is placed along and around the old town centre.
-These protective measures are only taken temporarily when water-levels rise above 9 meter.
-This protection will be extended by the mobile flood protection wall to a height of 10 meter.
-Downstream Cologne, a complex system of summer and winter dikes and retention areas exists, offering protection against floods with a probability of one occurrence every 500 years (compare figure 3.5).
+These protective measures are only taken temporarily when water levels rise above 9 meter.
+This protection will be extended by the mobile flood protection wall to a height of 10m.
+Downstream Cologne, a complex System of summer and winter dikes and retention areas exists, offering protection against floods with a probability of one occurrence every 500 years.

-The flooding of polders enclosed by summer dikes along the Upper Rhine brought some relief.
-The damage in the High and Upper Rhine areas and their tributaries was relatively small.
+In December 1993, the monthly precipitation in many areas in Germany reached levels of 200% above the mean based on a thirty year average (1951-1980).
+Several German weather stations recorded even above 300% to almost 400% precipitation above the mean.
+These weather conditions resulted in severe floodings along the Rhine river, mostly downstream.
+The flooding of polders enclosed by summer dikes upstream brought some relief there.
 However, the discharge of the Nahe and the Moselle into the Rhine further downstream caused the waterlevel to rise very fast to unusual heights.
 When the flood hit Cologne, it reached above the protection wall (10.63m).
 The river inundated the old town centre for almost three days.

-Due to the assumed global climatic changes, probabilities of average occurrence of floods may rise and increasing flood levels may be expected in the near future.
-In most areas, however, flood control works sufficiently so far.
-In the future, especially in the Middle Rhine area, improved flood control System and additional retention areas are needed.
-The flood-control-report of the Enquete-Commission of Rhineland-Palatinate demands such measures and several programs are on the way now.
-The same applies for North Rhine-Westphalia, especially Cologne and the areas upstream of Cologne.

 A few kilometres downstream from Cologne, the comprehensive System of winter dikes prevented a wide Stretch of terrain from flooding and severe damage.
 None of the dikes in the Rhine area collapsed or was seriously damaged.
-Only in some cases, dikes were flooded or softened and undermined by seepage.
-After the flood events of 1993/94 and 1995, many dikes were/are improved, repaired or rebuilt.
-Many of these dikes were originally built after the high flood in 1926 (10.69m in Cologne) or soon after World War II and were in need of repair.
-Frequently the foundation of the dikes has proved to be insufficient according to modern Standards of safety.
+A few dikes were flooded or softened and undermined by seepage.
+Many of these dikes were originally built after the high flood in 1926 (10.69m in Cologne) or soon after World War II and were in need of repairment.
 For the tributaries of the Rhine River, no large scale flood control System exists.
 There are only singular dikes upstream, especially along the major adjoining towns.
-Just for the Main area a single Stretch of 56.5 km of dikes has been erected.
 Most of the tributaries only have dikes where they flow into the Rhine.
-People living on the embankments or near the tributaries of the Rhine have developed their own strategies to cope with the almost annual floods.
+People living on the embankments or near the tributaries of the Rhine have developed their own strategies to cope with the almost annual floodings.

-Figure 3.5 Highest discharges and capacities of the Rhine between Lake Constance and the North Sea

 Apart from the municipality of Cologne, Koblenz was also hard hit, experiencing the worst flood since 1925/26.
-The city authorities estimated the darnage to figure between DM 150 to 200 million.
 About 4,000 houses and almost 10,000 inhabitants of Koblenz were directly exposed to the flood, while approximately another 9,000 inhabitants suffered damage because their basements were inundated.
 The municipality of Koblenz is surrounded by middle ränge mountains which descend into both the Rhine and the Moselle.
 The city of Koblenz on the confluence is connected to several surrounding villages (town districts) which are incorporated in the municipality of Koblenz.
 The main city and the small villages are linked by roads on the embankments of the river.
-At certain water-levels, however, the roads will be flooded, disconnecting these villages from Koblenz and each other.
+At certain water levels, however, the roads will be flooded, disconnecting these villages from Koblenz and each other.
 They became small islands surrounded by water and mountains.

-In Koblenz, no System of dikes or flood protection walls exists.
-Apart from reasons which are similar to the Cologne case, the particular geography of Koblenz impairs the building of dikes and protection walls.
-There is no space for dikes in the narrow valleys.
-Water protection walls would enclose the inhabited ares like "prison walls"; obviously both inhabitants and authorities do not favour this Option.
-Additionally, such protection is deemed too costly by the city of Konstanz.
-Only one flood prone town district of Koblenz, Ehrenbreitstein on the right river bank of the Rhine, will in the future be protected at high costs by a dike or wall.
-But this takes tremendous efforts as the foundations have to be hammered down 14 meters into the ground to prevent the groundwater from sipping under the dikes or walls.
+In Koblenz, no system of dikes or flood protection walls exists.